Shank0071/kanbanclone/README.md

 ## Issues Addressed
 #### The redirection issue was due to the callbackUrl set by default to /api/tasks, So, redirect function had to be used and baseUrl had to be returned there
 #### The deployment issue was addressed by moving authOptions to lib folder
+#### Moving created tasks across columns is persisted and the issue was addressed by using debounce to prevent unnecessary api calls